babelouest/glewlwyd/docs/API.md

-  "api_prefix": string, prefix to access the APIs "admin_scope": string, name of the admin scope "profile_scope": string, name of the profile scope
+  "api_prefix": string, prefix to access the APIs "admin_scope": string, name of the admin scope "profile_scope": string, name of the profile scope "delete_profile": string, "yes" if the user is allowed to delete its profile, "no" otherwise }
-}
 ```